associative-connection/associative-connection.github.io/content/uk/posts/troll-hunter-2010.md

 # refer to categories
 tags: ["folklore", "northern religion", "expedition"]
 # seires
-series: ["Projects based on northern folklore", "Features of hunting in the world of horror"]
+series: ["Projects based on northern folklore", "Features of hunting in the world of horror", "Car horror"]
 # Top image for the post: /en/images/posts/test/cover.jpg
 image: "/uk/images/posts/troll-hunter-2010/cover.jpg"
 # Hide from home and other main page